types of accounting

 Tax Accounting:

-Tax accounting ensures companies follow the tax regulations and stay compliant with the government.
-It handles the tax-related matters of the business and entails the calculation of the taxable income.
+Tax accounting ensures companies follow tax regulations and stay compliant with HMRC requirements.
+It handles tax-related matters of the business and entails the calculation of taxable income.

-Tax accountants play a key role in managing tax filings and planning ahead to reduce the company’s future tax burden.
-They are also responsible for sharing accurate financial information with tax officials when required.
-Their work helps businesses stay on the right side of the law.
+Tax accountants play a key role in managing tax filings and planning ahead to reduce the company’s future tax burden within legal limits.
+They are also responsible for sharing accurate financial information with tax authorities when required.

 Since tax rules change often and vary across countries, accountants must stay constantly updated.
-They also advise on how taxes impact different business activities and how to legally minimise them.
+They also advise on how taxes impact different business activities and how to structure transactions efficiently.
 In some cases, they help resolve tax-related legal issues as well.

 According to AccountingWEB, nearly 30% of UK firms already use AI for tax compliance, with another 23% planning implementation by 2025.